thinktandem/tandem/docs/coding/process-workflow.md

 ![Harvest time tracker image](/images/harvest-time-tracking.png "Harvest Time Tracker")

 Take a look at the issue.
-If you have any unresolved questions, reach
+If you have any unresolved questions, reach out to your project manager.